Aishwarya-S-Murthy/UDVSR-Net/README.md

 ## Contact
 For any questions about this work, please contact a.murthy@iitg.ac.in.
 ## Acknowledgment:
-This code is based on the [Restormer] (https://github.com/swz30/Restormer).
+This code is based on the [Restormer](https://github.com/swz30/Restormer).